 Together, We’re Bringing Clean Solar Energy Closer

-Whether you grew up in the sun or you moved here for it, the sun is a big part of what makes Florida such a beautiful place to live, work and do business.
-At FPL, we’re committed to keeping it that way by advancing the use of clean solar energy.
+The sun is a big part of what makes Florida such a beautiful place to live, work and do business.
+And, we’re committed to keeping it that way by advancing the use of clean solar energy.

 Find an FPL Solar Energy Project Near You

-With this map, you can locate FPL solar energy projects throughout Florida, including our FPL SolarNow tree and canopy projects, FPL in Schools and FPL Universal Solar Energy Centers.
+With this map, you can locate FPL solar energy projects throughout Florida, including our FPL SolarNow tree and canopy projects, as well as FPL Universal Solar Energy Centers.

 Featured FPL SolarNow™ Projects